Read This First

 Prompt 3: Provide a list of claims made by false ideologies that attract those who tend to dismiss all candidate realities in which they are not a pivotal figure.

-At this stage, the gain is not memorizing the conclusion but learning to think with Claims made by false ideologies that attract, For many seekers, any ideology that does not, and The Need for Cosmic Significance.
+Treat For many seekers, any ideology that does not, The Need for Cosmic Significance, and Self-Deception as a Coping Mechanism as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The inquiry pressure is self-suspicion: the reader has to ask which conclusion is being protected by identity, habit, or tribe.

 You Are Chosen